johnbillion/extended-cpts/README.md

 ## Minimum Requirements ##

-**PHP:** 7.0
+* **PHP:** 7.0
+  - PHP 7.4+ is recommended
+  - PHP 8 is supported
-**WordPress:** 4.8
+* **WordPress:** 4.8
+  - Tested up to WP 5.6

 ## Installation ##

-Extended CPTs is a developer library, not a plugin, which means you need to include it somewhere in your own project.
+Extended CPTs is a developer library, not a plugin, which means you need to include it as a dependency in your project.
 Install it using Composer:

 ```bash
 composer require johnbillion/extended-cpts
 ```

-Any other means of installation or usage, particularly bundling within a plugin, is not officially supported and done at your own risk.
+Other means of installation or usage, particularly bundling within a plugin, is not officially supported and done at your own risk.

-Note that *Extended Taxonomies* is part of this library since version 4.0, so there's no need to include the separate *Extended Taxonomies* library.
+Note that *Extended Taxonomies* is part of this library since version 4.0, so there's no need to require that too.

 ## Usage ##